-Recent auctions have yielded prices in the $250 to $325 range for the pair.
+Recent auctions have yielded prices in the $250 to $350 range for either version of the pair.
 However, with regard to current Schultz and Dooley pricing, it is important to note that the whole in this case is worth far more than the sum of the parts.
-Neither Schultz nor Dooley have any significant market value except as part of a matched pair.
+Neither Schultz nor Dooley are typically sought after by collectors except as part of a matched pair.
 This is true with respect to both the originals and any of several later versions.
 Whether bidding on them at auction or making a purchase from a dealer, buyers are well-advised to stay away from individual pieces unless there is some assurance that a match can be obtained.

-Between 1960 and 1964 KING-Werk (or KING) produced another 10,000 Schultz and Dooley sets for WEBCO, without the 59-CSM and 59-CDM markings below the handles, but still marked on the bottoms with an impressed:
+Between 1960 and 1964 KING-Werk produced another 10,000 Schultz and Dooley sets for WEBCO, without the 59-CSM and 59-CDM markings below the handles, but still marked on the bottoms with an impressed:

 As part of the agreement with the importer, Schmetzer was given permission to sell an identical set of Schultz and Dooley steins through various retail outlets in the Northeast.
 It is my understanding that the deal provided Schmetzer with the ability to market one pair of steins for every two shipped to WEBCO.